Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc H - The Lost Soul.md

 A moment later, Victor's face softens, and he reluctantly tells the players that “Stella” and "Erasmus" have decided that he needs help, and that they might not be entirely wrong.
 He then asks the players if they would be willing to assist him “Stella,” and "Erasmus"—the spirit that they encountered—with a particular task.
 ### What Victor Knows
-If the players express an interest in assisting him, [[Non-Player Characters#Victor Vallakovich|Victor]] first introduces them to Stella’s spirit through her reflection in the *spirit mirror.* Stella greets them with a shy wave, but cannot be heard.
+If the players express an interest in assisting him, [[Personnages Non-Joueurs#Victor Vallakovich|Victor]] first introduces them to Stella’s spirit through her reflection in the *spirit mirror.* Stella greets them with a shy wave, but cannot be heard.
 (Victor explains that her soul is trapped in the Ethereal Plane, and though the mirror reflects shapes from the other plane, it does not transmit sound.)
 ![[Stella Wachter.png]]
 <span class="credit">"Stella Wachter's Ghost" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>